Malachyiii/snowcast_package/README.md

     np.array
         Returns a 3D Numpy Array of all three bands scaled to be between 0 and 100.

-    '''
 ## pull_MODIS_list

-This pulls the imagery for either of the two MODIS satellites (MOD10A1 and MYD10A1) and converts the data from that image, cropped to the given geometry, outputting the result as a table.
+This pulls the imagery for either of the two MODIS satellites (MOD10A1 and MYD10A1) and converts the data from that image, cropped to the given geometry, into tabular data.
 If it cannot find an image from the specified day, it looks up to 7 days back

 `pull_MODIS_list(geometry, date, modis, signal_timer = 5):`
-    '''

     Parameters